Birds in Your Backyard

 The American Robin will not come to a seed feeder, but you may attract it using a ground feeder stocked with mealworms or similar.
 However, there is really no need to go out of your way to bring this bird around.
-It will happily hunt worms, grubs and insects in your yard throughout the spring and summer.
+It will happily hunt worms, grubs, and insects in your yard throughout the spring and summer.

-In most areas of the Northeast the American Robin migrates south in early autumn and returns in early spring.
+In most areas of the Northeast, the American Robin migrates south in early autumn and returns in early spring.

 Here is another bird that will not come to your seed feeder.
-You may have some luck attracting it with it with citrus fruit or special Oriole nectar feeders.
-On my property I see this bird most often in the springtime, when the blossoms are out on my apple and pear trees.
+You may have some luck attracting it with citrus fruit or special Oriole nectar feeders.
+On my property, I see this bird most often in the springtime, when the blossoms are out on my apple and pear trees.
 The Oriole will flit from branch to branch, merrily singing away as it examines the flowers.

-Males have a bright orange breast with dark black head and wings.
+Males have a bright orange breast with a dark black head and wings.
 Females have a more yellowish breast and lighter colors on the head and wings.

-One of smallest birds in your backyard is also one of the boldest.
-The Black-capped Chickadee is extremely tolerant of humans, and has even been known to take food from a person’s hand.
+One of the smallest birds in your backyard is also one of the boldest.
+The Black-capped Chickadee is extremely tolerant of humans and has even been known to take food from a person’s hand.
 Chances are you are already familiar with the song of this little bird, whether you know it or not.
 The familiar two-tone whistle and chick-a-dee-dee-dee are common sounds throughout the Northeast.

 The Black-capped Chickadee is very easy to attract with a simple feeder and seed mix.
-You may wish to use a smaller tube feeder for species like the chickadee, goldfinch and other small birds, to prevent larger bully birds from pushing them around.
+You may wish to use a smaller tube feeder for species like the Chickadee, Goldfinch, and other small birds, to prevent larger bully birds from pushing them around.

 Speaking of bullies, the Blue Jay is a bird that has somewhat of a reputation as the bad guy of the backyard.
 It’s easy to see why: Blue Jays are highly intelligent and larger than most other songbirds.
 They use these tools to their advantage, sometimes chasing away other birds or even attacking their nests.